 Franking Machine Price Guide

 In March 2014 the price of a 1st class stamp rose from 60p to 62p - an increase of just over 3% - and the price of a 2nd class stamp rose from 50p to 53p - an increase of nearly 6%.
 In 2013 price changes for parcels were introduced along with updated size and weight criteria, meaning that some prices rose by approximately 50%, and in one case, by 109%.

-Many of these price rises, well above inflation, make getting a franking machine an absolute must for thousands of businesses.
+Many of these price rises, well above inflation, make getting a franking machine an absolute must for thousands of businesses whether small or large.
 This guide to franking machine prices should help you work out the option that will help your company save the most.

 Approved Index has put together a first rate directory of UK suppliers to make comparing franking machine costs as simple and as straightforward as possible.
 Just fill out one simple form to get up to 4 free, no-obligation quotes from leading UK suppliers today.

 Get Quotes for Franking Machines

 Franking Machine Purchase Prices

 Buying a stand-alone franking machine can cost you anything from around £1,000 up to around £22,000.
 Prices will vary depending on the volume of franking the machine can manage per day, and the prices will reach the higher end of the scale if you choose to purchase a heavy-duty version.
-Due to this, many businesses start off by leasing their first franking machine.
+Due to this, many small businesses start off by leasing their first franking machine.
 Many major franking machine manufacturers such as Pitney Bowes and Neopost offer leased franking machine, making them much more accessible to businesses.

 Franking Machine Lease Prices